brianshumate/synergipsum/README.markdown

 # Synergipsum

-This module returns strings of awful synergy speak, like you'd expect to read from some technoweenie blogger pundit, management type, or Silicon Valley angel investor.
+This goofy module returns strings of awful synergy speak, like what you'd expect to hear in the average tech startup pitch.
+Best enjoyed when read to yourself in the voice of Bill Lumberg.

-It exports a `SynergIpsum` class with create method and a `generate` function which takes an argument for the number of paragraphs of blather you'd like.
+The module exports a `SynergIpsum` class with a `create` function; instances of the class provide a `generate` function which takes an argument for the number of paragraphs of blather you'd like.

 For example: